matys1/lab1-web/book-notes/part-3.md

 - If you look at the examples from margins.html you'll notice there's always a little bit of space between, for example, DIV #1 text and the top border.
 That space is not padding, because if you highlight the text you'll see that the area of the highlight is flush with the top border of the element.
 This shows that there is 0 padding defined from the top and that little bit of space is around the text itself.

 - In the padding.html I wrapped the DIV #1/2/3/4 text in `<span>` tags and made the background white.
 This way you can see exactly how the padding affects the space between the text and the border.
-You can also wrap it in `<p>` tag but "by default, most browsers place a line break and a blank line between paragraphs" thus creating an artificial space between the text and border that's not defined by padding.
+You can also wrap it in `<p>` tag but "browsers typically display the block-level elements like `<p>` with a newline both before and after the element" thus creating an artificial space between the text and border that's not defined by padding.

 - To center an image or a block of content in your design, the easiest way is to change the horizontal (left and right) margins to `auto`, like `margin-left: auto; margin-right: auto;` or use the margin shorthand `margin: 0 auto;`.
 This works only on elements that have a width set and that width is smaller than the current container.